Fuzhou: Minyue

-Three Kingdoms to Sui dynasty (200–618)
+Three Kingdoms to the Tang dynasty

-During the Three Kingdoms Period, southeast China was nominally under the control of Eastern Wu, and the Fuzhou area had a shipyard for the coastal and Yangtze River fleets.
+During the Three Kingdoms period, southeast China was nominally under the control of Eastern Wu, and the Fuzhou area had a shipyard for the coastal and Yangtze River fleets.
 In 282, during the Jin dynasty, two artificial lakes known simply as the East Lake and West Lake were constructed in Ye, as well as a canal system.
 The core of modern Fuzhou grew around these three water systems, though the East and West Lakes no longer exist.
 In 308, during the War of the Eight Princes at the end of the Jin dynasty, the first large-scale migration of Chinese immigrants moved to the south and southeast of China began, followed by subsequent waves during later periods of warfare or natural disaster in the Chinese heartland.
-The administrative and economic center of the Fujian area began to change to the Ye area during the Sui dynasty (581–618).
+The administrative and economic center of the Fujian area was still the Ye area during the Sui dynasty (581–618).